alihoseini2002/Corridor_Game_ClientServer/Readme.txt

-Quoridor Game - Second Semester Project
+Quoridor Game
+📌 About the Project
 This project is my second-semester bachelor's assignment for the Programming course.
-It is an implementation of the Quoridor game based on a client-server architecture, developed in C++.
-The project utilizes the httplib.h library.
+It is an implementation of the Quoridor game using a client-server architecture, developed in C++.

+🛠️ Technologies Used
+Programming Language: C++

+Architecture: Client-Server

+Library: httplib.h